Biology BS Degree

 For more information, check out the UT Tyler Department of Biology.

 The study of biology explores the diverse world of living organisms from microscopic one-celled animals to vast ecosystems.
-The bachelor of science in the Department of Biology at The University of Texas at Tyler prepares you for a wide range of career options including pursuing graduate school, entering a professional school, teaching biology or working in industry or government.
+The biology bachelor of science degree at The University of Texas at Tyler prepares you for a wide range of career options including pursuing graduate school, entering a professional school, teaching biology or working in industry or government.

 - Learn and explore in the outstanding facilities of the Department of Biology, which feature state-of-the-art laboratory equipment, an Ophidian Research Colony that provides neonate snakes to research groups around the country, a landscape ecology laboratory and extensive supporting equipment and software.